 I think one of the most uncomfortable feelings we experience in life is also one of the most glorious.

 That sense of, “There is something more.
-Something I’m meant to be.
+Something more I’m meant to contribute.
 Something in me that wants to be expressed.
-Some greater impact I am meant to make.”
+Some impact I am meant to make.”

 These thoughts can seem highly individual, highly personal, when they come to us.
 That can trip us up because it takes us into, “But am I good enough for that?
 Who do I think I am?”

-We are expressions of the divine, meant to give, create, invent, and heal during our lifetimes.
+We are expressions of life, of creativity itself, meant to give, invent, bring forth, and heal.
 We’re designed for that, and so we long for it.

-And I believe that as we as women follow our authentic callings, we bring forth the sanity and compassion that our world so desperately needs.
+As we step into our authentic callings, we bring the sanity and compassion that our world so desperately needs.